-Traditional physical reward schemes are also limited regarding choice – generally, everyone gets the same reward for a certain number of stamps.
-With an online system, customers have the option to trade their points in for whatever they want and to either cash in their points frequently for smaller rewards or to save up their points for a more valuable reward.
+Traditional physical Rewards schemes are also limited regarding choice – generally, everyone gets the same Reward for a certain number of stamps.
+With an online system, customers have the option to trade their points in for whatever they want and to either cash in their points frequently for smaller Rewards or to save up their points for a more valuable Reward.

-Physical reward schemes may lead to disappointment if the advertised reward runs out of stock.
+Physical Rewards schemes may lead to disappointment if the advertised Reward runs out of stock.

-Digital reward schemes make it easy to instantly activate or deactivate different offers, run seasonal offers, or special time-limited offers.
+Digital Rewards schemes make it easy to instantly activate or deactivate different offers, run seasonal offers, or special time-limited offers.
 For example, double-points for one weekend only.

 Linking customer purchases to an online account (even if their purchases are made in store) allows an accurate picture of their shopping habits and behaviour, which can then be used for segmented marketing.

 You can also quickly create online surveys and questionnaires via the Rewards portal to find out even more about your customers.

 Physical Rewards must be produced, stored, and often shipped out to customers if it’s not possible to physically hand them over in-store.

 Digital purchases remove most of these associated costs and logistics, and they can be instantly delivered to a customer’s email or mobile phone.

 GPS technology also provides the possibility of delivering Rewards “on the go” and based on location.
 For example, you could present a limited offer to a customer via their mobile phone while they’re shopping in-store.